coinevo/mycoinevo-core-cpp/README.md

 ## What's in This Repo?

-This repository holds the C++ source code for the Monero/CryptoNote cryptography and protocols, plus lightwallet functions which power the official [MyMonero](https://www.mymonero.com) apps.
+This repository holds the C++ source code for the Coinevo/CryptoNote cryptography and protocols, plus lightwallet functions which power the official [MyCoinevo](https://coinevo.tech) apps.

-A primary goal for this repository is its future convergence and reimplementation with an essential Monero core library.
+A primary goal for this repository is its future convergence and reimplementation with an essential Coinevo core library.

 ### Contents

-* `contrib/monero-core-custom` is a Git submodule which contains a curated subset of the official Monero C/C++ source code, eventually to be replaced by new official Monero core repo
+* `contrib/coinevo-core-custom` is a Git submodule which contains a curated subset of the official Coinevo C/C++ source code, eventually to be replaced by new official Coinevo core repo

 * `src` contains all the custom code written for this repo.
-	* `serial_bridge_index` contains a central JSON interface to a set of central mymonero-core functions, documented below.
+	* `serial_bridge_index` contains a central JSON interface to a set of central mycoinevo-core functions, documented below.

 * This readme is located at `README.md`, and the license is located at `LICENSE.txt`.
-All source code copyright © 2014-2018 by MyMonero.
+All source code copyright © 2014-2018 by MyCoinevo.
 All rights reserved.

 ### Dependencies